syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Freeze-Panes.md

 ---
 layout: post
 title: Freeze Panes | SfDataGrid | Xamarin.Android | Syncfusion
-description: How to freeze rows and columns in a SfDataGrid.
+description: Learn here about freeze panes in Syncfusion Essential Xamarin.Android SfDataGrid Control, its elements, and more.
 platform: Xamarin.Android
 control: SfDataGrid
 documentation: UG
 ---

-# Freeze panes
+# Freeze panes in Xamarin.Android SfDataGrid

 The data grid allows freezing the rows and columns when scrolling the grid.